 Withdrawals and Return of Federal Financial Aid

-Once a student completes more than 60% of the term, he/she can be said to have earned all (100%) of the assistance.
-If he/she withdraws from the College (either officially or unofficially) or ceases attendance in all courses before completing more than 60% of the term, he/she may have to repay any unearned federal monies that were already disbursed.
-Any award money students have to return is considered a federal overpayment.
-They must either repay that amount in full or make satisfactory arrangements with either the College or the Department of Education to repay the amount.
-Students must complete these arrangements within 45 days of the date of the College’s notification of overpayment status or risk losing eligibility for further federal financial assistance.
+If a student withdraws from the College (either officially or unofficially) or ceases attendance in all courses before completing more than 60% of the term, he/she may have to repay any unearned federal monies that were already disbursed.
+The student must either repay the disbursed monies that were unearned in full or make satisfactory arrangements with either the College or the Department of Education.
+Students must complete these repayment arrangements within 45 days of the date of the College’s notification of overpayment status or risk losing eligibility for additional federal financial assistance.
 In addition, students may owe the College money for tuition that was originally covered by financial aid funds.